diwire/DIWire-Bender/README.md

 The DIWire Bender is a rapid prototype machine created by [PensaNYC.com](http://pensanyc.com/) that bends metal wire to produce 2D or 3D shapes.

+## _What can it be used for?_

+Wire models are often needed in design, whether they are for furniture (chair leg scale models) or housewares projects (wire baskets) or even engineering parts (custom springs).
+But why stop at prototypes?
+The machine can read any data, why not output artwork from a random number algorithm, or internet data like stock prices and weather stats.
+You can create mass customized products, like eyeglass frames that fit, or be a street vendor printing jewelry from a person’s silhouette, on demand.
+And it doesn’t have to be aluminum wire; in principal the machine could bend other materials, including colored electrical wires, some plastics, memory metals, even light pipes to create small light forms.
+And if you don’t like the output, it could be configured to pass the bent wire through the straightener to start again.

 ## _How does it work?_

 An arduino program imports the bend angles and feed lengths from a processing script.
 The inputs are in turn translated into DIWire motor commands.
 During the print, the wire unwinds from a spool, passes through a series of wheels that straighten it, and then feeds through the bending head.
 The bending head moves in 3 dimensions to create the desired bends and curves.